 As rain saturates the ground and streams rise, salamanders come out to wander the forest floor.
 There are more salamanders in North America than anywhere else, and the yellow-eyed ensatina, a charming mimic of the California newt, might be one of the most common.

-March: Hedgepeth’s sapsucker
+March: Hedgpeth’s sapsucker

 Want to find green in nature for St. Patrick’s Day?
 Want to find something cooler than a four-leaf clover?
-Look on dock pilings, eelgrass beds, and seaweed around the San Francisco Bay for the Hedgepeth’s sapsucker, a spectacular West Coast sea slug with a fascinating life history.
+Look on dock pilings, eelgrass beds, and seaweed around the San Francisco Bay for the Hedgpeth’s sapsucker, a spectacular West Coast sea slug with a fascinating life history.

 April: western fence lizard

 April brings the return of the City Nature Challenge, an international citizen science event organized by the California Academy of Sciences.
 Spend the last few days of the month trying to find and photograph every different species you can — but don’t miss 2019’s most-observed Bay Area animal, the western fence lizard.